cosinekitty/sapphire/doc/Echo.md

 ### Echo Out (Expander Module)

 **Echo Out** is always added automatically when you place the Echo module in your patch.
 Just make sure it stays to the right of the last Echo Tap module.
 If you add or remove taps, Echo Out will automatically shift to the correct position.

+If you accidentally delete the Echo Out module in your chain, you can fix it in one of two ways: (1) use undo (Ctrl+Z) if you notice immediately, or (2) press the "Add Tap" button on the final tap module.
+As a special case, when you press the Add Tap button on the final tap in the chain, and there is no Echo Out immediately to the right of that last tap, it will insert an Echo Out module instead of an Echo Tap.

 #### Mix
 Sets the overall wet/dry balance.